alexanderkozlenko/chimera-ui-cm/README.md

 ### Important Features: Bindable Object

 - The component supports working with a synchronization context.
+- The component supports publishing events to an observer.
 - The `GetValue` method uses the specified default value if the target object is `null`.
 - The `SetValue` method does nothing if the target object is `null`.
 - The `SetValue` method can invoke an optional callback if the value was changed.